Bio-inspired reconfigurable stereo vision for robotics using omnidirectional cameras: Conclusions and future work

 \section{Conclusions and future work}

 This research introduces a bio-inspired reconfigurable stereo vision system for robotics, using omnidirectional cameras to achieve adaptable visual features.
-Emulating animal visual adaptability, it overcomes the limitations of traditional fixed alignment of cameras and narrow FOV.
-Key innovations include a reconfigurable stereo vision strategy, a robust depth measurement system using a modified nonrectified geometrical method and deep neural network, and the successful deployment of the metamorphic robot Origaker.
+Emulating animal visual adaptability, it overcomes the limitations of the traditional fixed alignment of cameras and narrow FOV.
+Key innovations include a reconfigurable stereo vision strategy, a robust depth measurement system using a modified nonrectified geometrical method and deep neural network, and the successful deployment of the metamorphic robot, Origaker.
 The system offers flexibility with different vision modes, such as a wide field for target seeking and a broad binocular field for detailed inspection, highlighting the potential of bio-inspired designs to enhance robotic vision adaptability in various scenarios.
-Future work will focus on developing a mechanical design that closely mimics the eye alignment mechanisms to deeply replicate the various visual strategies of different species.
-Combining embodied intelligence with this system will further improve the adaptability of our vision system.
+Future research will focus on refining the mechanical design to closely mimic eye alignment mechanisms, enabling a more comprehensive replication of the diverse visual strategies observed in different species.
+Additionally, having the system's transformation further automated with the task requirement is also a promising direction.